I’ve just finished reading ‘Girl, Interrupted’ by Susanna Kaysen, and so I thought I would write a review, while it was still fresh in my mind!

 Some of the comments Kaysen made throughout the text really made the modern reader laugh in disbelief and shock at the mental health services of the time.

 “”A writer,” I said when my social worker asked me what I planned to do when I got out of the hospital.
 “I’m going to be a writer.”

 “That’s a nice hobby, but how are you going to earn a living?”

 … Luckily I got a marriage proposal and they let me out.
 In 1968, everybody could understand a marriage proposal.”

-Overall, I thought this was a witty, interesting and honest portrayal of life in a mental institution.
+Overall, I thought this was a witty, interesting, and honest portrayal of life in a mental institution.
 Seeped in history, it really appealed to me.
-While there are many issues with the mental health services today, the 1960s were certainly a difficult time for those struggling with depression, or even those labelled as ‘other.’
+While there are many issues with the mental health services today, the 1960s were certainly a difficult time for those struggling with depression, and those labelled as ‘other’ by society.

-Just like with ‘The Bell Jar’ this book made me question the society of the time, and why these bright young women felt compelled to kill themselves, or harbour negative thoughts about themselves.
-I often wonder if, had they had more options and freedom, and their intelligence hadn’t been so stifled, sacrificed for their husband, would so many of them have been referred to places like McLean.
+Just like with ‘The Bell Jar‘ this book made me question the society of the time, and why these bright young women felt compelled to harm themselves, or harbour such negative thoughts.
+I often wonder if, had they had more options and freedom- and their intelligence hadn’t been so stifled- would so many of them have been referred to places like McLean?

 Picture credits here